Tag Archives: Octavia Spencer

 I honestly tried my very best to give Thunder Force, the story of estranged childhood best friends reuniting and ending up with superpowers a fair chance.
 It’s just unfortunate that the writing and pacing left me desperately wanting.

 What makes it worse is that I wasn’t even tired when I hit play to watch a hopefully fun comedy in the afternoon.
 Yet, twenty minutes in, I awoke from a rather pleasant impromptu nap.
-A situation I had feared might occur, especially after an unnecessarily long and unfunny exchange about salmon and a rock near the start of the movie.
+A situation I had feared might occur, especially after an unnecessarily long and unfunny exchange about ‘salmon and a rock’ near the start of the movie.
 Nevertheless, I held on in desperate hope that things might turn around at any moment.

 Things did not get better, not even a little bit.
-As such, after giving the movie one very last try, only to find myself waking up from my second nap in half an hour, I had to put an end to the madness.
+As such, after giving the film one very last try, only to find myself waking up from my second nap in half an hour, I had to put an end to the madness.

 Looking back, the most memorable parts of Thunder Force include the one brief moment involving rabbit-like teeth.
 And the other is the presence of Pom Klementieff as Laser.